xiaohupro/swoole-docs/modules/swoole-server/methods.md

 #### function swoole_server->addListener(string $host, int $port, $type = SWOOLE_SOCK_TCP);

 Add more listening IP or port for the server.
+The connection information can be acccessed by `$server->connection_info()` when the server has started.
+By the connection information, you can distinguish the source port of the connection.

 Example: